 - “How to post endlessly while you go on vacation.”

 Anyway you get the point.
-You won’t find a lot out there on this well kept social media secret.
-Twitter will not like if you abuse this FYI so don’t go posting stupid things on repeat.
+You won’t find a lot out there.
+This real is a well kept social media secret.
+So secret I had to figure it out on my own.
+It vexed me how @sam___hurley could tweet so often.
+Twitter will not like it one bit if you abuse this so PLEASE do not use this as an opportunity to post stupid things on repeat.

 What I’m about to show you is the #1 Buffer hack in the world.
-I don’t even think Buffer has this on a blog.
+How to make Buffer loop.

-Send me an email if they do (firstname.lastname@example.org).
+Send us an email if you find this anywhere else (firstname.lastname@example.org).

 Why would anyone want to Tweet endlessly?

 There are four good reasons.

 1. Audience development

 If you’re serious about social media, you have to tweet while you sleep.
 The downside is that you’ll never get a blue checkmark from Twitter if you’re tweeting 24/7, but most of us have given up on that checkmark anyway.
 Let’s just say Twitter won’t be getting invited to any dinner parties!

 If you Tweet throughout the entire day, you will attract far more people than if you only Tweeted when you are physically around to do it.